hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/README.RU.md

 2. **Clearer Tests:** Test names like `test_supplier_init` and `test_supplier_payload_default` clearly indicate the purpose of each test.

-3. **Exception Handling:** A `DefaultSettingsException` is mocked, demonstrating how to test exception handling using `pytest.raises`.
+3. **Exception Handling:** A `DefaultSettingsException` is mocked, demonStarting how to test exception handling using `pytest.raises`.

 4. **Edge Cases:** The `test_supplier_payload_default` tests the case where `webdriver` is set to 'default'